-The Environmental and Planning Act embodies several acts.
+The Environment and Planning Act (Omgevingswet) embodies several acts.
 It is set up to make it easier to test building projects on all necessary aspects.
 The new Act consists of 26 existing acts around built environment, housing, infrastructure, environment, nature and water (formerly Environmental Permitting Act or Omgevingsrecht).
 The advantages are:

 - faster and cheaper decision-making